Updated Jul. 5

-Arguably Philly’s most popular rolled ice cream purveyor — where liquid cream is frozen and mixed with flavors to order atop frozen metal pans, then shaved off in cylindrical spirals that can be topped with additional goodies — is always busy, with lines that stretch down the block.
-A Rittenhouse location is opening soon.
-711 Walnut St.
+Arguably Philly’s most popular rolled ice cream purveyor — where liquid cream is frozen and mixed with flavors to order atop frozen metal pans, then shaved off in cylindrical spirals that can be topped with additional goodies — these shops are almost always busy in warm weather, with lines that stretch down the block.
+711 Walnut St., 1921 Walnut St.

-Four frozen pans make for less of a line at this six-month-old East Passyunk shop, where you can opt to get your rolled frozen treat inside a waffle cone for an ice cream taco of sorts.
-Also serves Joe Coffee espresso and nitro ice coffee on tap.
+Four frozen pans make for less of a line at this East Passyunk shop, where you can opt to get your rolled frozen treat inside a waffle cone for an ice cream taco of sorts.
+Also serving Joe Coffee espresso and cold brew on nitro tap.
 1647 E. Passyunk Ave.